Endotrivial modules for finite groups via homotopy theory: Homology decompositions and the Carlson--Th evenaz conjecture

+The addendum about replacing $\calT_\calC$ by $\bO_\calC$ follows directly from Proposition~\ref{pprime}, and the replacement of categories by a (co)final subcategory is a general fact about calculation of (co)limits, as explained e.g., in \cite[XI.3]{maclane71}.
+The stated example is easily seen to be final. \end{proof}

+\begin{proof}[\thmunderline{Proof of Theorem~\ref{centralizerthm}}] This follows from the cohomological sequence in Proposition~\ref{centralizer-hom}, taking $\calC$ to be the collection of all non-trivial $p$--subgroups and $A=k^\times$, and utilizing the two additions at the end of Proposition~\ref{centralizer-hom}: Using Proposition~\ref{pprime} and Theorem~\ref{main} we may replace $H^1(\Tep(G);k^\times) \xleftcong H^1(\Oep(G);k^\times) \xleftcong \TS$, and also restrict to elementary abelian $p$--subgroups of rank one or two in the limit by finality.

-For the `in particular' part, note that since the centralizers of elements of order $p$ are $p'$--perfect, the inverse limit is obviously zero since the values are zero.
-The assumptions on action of $N_G(S)$ implies that $H^1(\calF_p^*(G);k^\times) =0$ by Corollary~\ref{vanishinglemma}. \end{proof}
+For the final part, note that since the centralizers of elements $x$ of order $p$ are assumed to satisfy $H_1(C_G(x))_{p'}=0$ (i.e., are ``$p'$--perfect''), the inverse limit is obviously zero since the values are zero.
+The assumptions on the action of $N_G(S)$ implies that $H^1(\calF_p^*(G);k^\times) =0$ by Corollary~\ref{vanishinglemma}. \end{proof}

-\begin{rem}[Isotropy versus Bousfield--Kan spectral sequence] The above arguments in terms of the isotropy spectral sequence can equivalently be recast in terms of the Bousfield--Kan spectral sequence of a homotopy colimit.
-As explained e.g., by Dwyer \cite[\S3]{dwyer98sharp}\cite[\S3.3]{dwyer97}, the isotropy spectral sequence identifies with the Bousfield--Kan spectral sequence associated to the normalizer homology decomposition
+\begin{rem}[Isotropy versus Bousfield--Kan spectral sequence] The above arguments in terms of the isotropy spectral sequence can also be recast in terms of the Bousfield--Kan spectral sequence of a homotopy colimit.
+As explained e.g., in \cite[\S3]{dwyer98sharp}\cite[\S3.3]{dwyer97}, the isotropy spectral sequence identifies with the Bousfield--Kan spectral sequence for the normalizer homology decomposition

 It is also possible to work with $\bO_\calC(G)$ directly, instead of passing via $|\calC|_{hG}$, since by \cite[Cor.~2.18]{slominska91} the orbit category admits a normalizer decomposition